 The Boll Weevil is a beetle that feeds on cotton buds and flowers.

-This small insect measures about 6 millimetres, but was responsible for devastating the cotton industry in the American South during the 1920's.
-The Boll Weavil lays its eggs inside cotton bolls and the larvae eat there way out.
+This small insect measures about 6 millimeters but was responsible for devastating the cotton industry in the American South during the 1920s.
+The Boll Weavil lays its eggs inside cotton bolls, and the larvae eat there way out.

 Whiplash Rove Beetle - A Potentially Harmful Beetle

-The Rove Beetle is from a large family of beetles and are known to have existed in the Triassic period some 200 million years ago.
+The Rove Beetle is from a large family of beetles and is known to have existed in the Triassic period some 200 million years ago.

 How Do Beetles Defend Themselves?

-Beetles have developed a number of ways to try to defend themselves from predators.
-These include such things as camouflage, toxicity and mimicry.
+Beetles have developed several ways to try to defend themselves from predators.
+These include such things as camouflage, toxicity, and mimicry.

-Some types of Longhorn Beetles have developed to look like wasps.
-While other beetles have developed hair or scales to make them look like inedible things such as bird dung.
+Some types of Longhorn Beetles have developed to look like wasps while other beetles have developed hair or scales to make them appear unpalatable and something to avoid.